brinvex/brinvex-page.github.io/index.md

 ## Brinvex
 > A machine I wish I had when I made my first trade on the stock market.
-A machine helping individual investors.
-A machine we are proud of.
+> <br/>A machine helping individual investors.
+> <br/>A machine we are proud of.

 - learned from the history, helps to understand the present and bet on the better future
 - powerful and lightweight